DuncanBetts/Flask-SocketIO/docs/index.rst

 Receiving Messages
 ------------------

-When using SocketIO, messages are received by both parties as events.
+When using SocketIO, messages are received as events.
 On the client side Javascript callbacks are used.
 With Flask-SocketIO the server needs to register handlers for these events, similarly to how routes are handled by view functions.